Keeping busy with various activities

 Research also shows that dancing is great for cognitive function as well as your mood.

-As we stay home the access to sports, recreational activities and equipment is limited.
+As we stay home the access to sports, recreational activities and equipment is limited if any.

 - We have created a downloadable pdf that can give you some ideas of recreational activities to do while at home.